TeoBako/ML-BTC/README.md

 # ML-BTC
-BTC next day price Prediction using Linear Regression Model
+BTC next day price Prediction using Linear Regression Model.
+I used the csv files uploaded here to make the project.